 How can we affect the most salient elements?
 What are some of the key levers that could shift this system?
 Propose a potential systemic intervention.
 How feasible is the solution?

-Full lesson plan for educators: Consider Systemic Solutions
+Full lesson plan for educators: Propose Systemic Solutions

 07. #SolvingIt Changemakers